baraz123/To-Do-List/README.md

 #### Main Page
 ![image](https://user-images.githubusercontent.com/26563627/42325780-ea6d3bf6-806f-11e8-84d9-48440e3bfec3.png)
 #### Administrator page
-Admin have the ability to see active sessions in real time and also the login timestamp in UNIX time.
+Admin have the ability to see active sessions in real time and also when to know when they started.
 ![image](https://user-images.githubusercontent.com/26563627/42325864-28623470-8070-11e8-9619-ae5235bc3a38.png)
 #### Drop-down menu and search box
 ![image](https://user-images.githubusercontent.com/26563627/42325953-5e267f26-8070-11e8-8ada-50cde41ee588.png)